Swatting

-Origins
+History

-Bomb threats were a concern to police in the 1970s, with some public buildings such as airports being evacuated in response to hoax calls that were designed to cause mass panic and public disruption, or to delay exams at educational institutions.
-In recent decades, hoax callers sometimes make use of techniques to disguise their identity or country of origin.
+Bomb threats were a concern to police in the 1970s, with public buildings such as airports being evacuated in response to hoax calls designed to cause mass panic and public disruption, or to delay exams at educational institutions.
+In recent decades, hoax callers sometimes use techniques to disguise their identity or country of origin.

 Swatting has origins in prank calls to emergency services.
 Over the years, callers used increasingly sophisticated techniques to direct response units of particular types.
 In particular, attempts to have SWAT teams be dispatched to particular locations spawned the term swatting.
-The term was used by the FBI as early as 2008, and has also entered into Oxford Dictionaries Online in 2015.
+The term was used by the FBI as early as 2008, and entered Oxford Dictionaries Online in 2015.

+In 2019 the Anti-Defamation League estimated that there were about 1,000 swatting incidents nationwide, each costing about $10,000 of police time.

 Techniques

-Caller ID spoofing, social engineering, TTY, prank calls, and phone phreaking techniques may be variously combined by swatting perpetrators.
+Caller ID spoofing, social engineering, prank calls, and phone phreaking techniques may be variously combined by swatting perpetrators, along with TTY systems meant for the use of those with hearing disabilities.
 911 systems (including computer telephony systems and human operators) have been tricked by calls placed from cities hundreds of miles away from the location of the purported call, or even from other countries.
-The caller typically places a 911 call using a spoofed phone number (so as to hide the fraudulent caller's real location) with the goal of tricking emergency authorities into responding with a SWAT team to a fabricated emergency.
+The caller typically places a 911 call using a spoofed phone number, hiding the caller's real location.

 Swatting is linked to the action of doxing, which is obtaining and broadcasting, often via the Internet, the address and details of an individual with an intent to harass or endanger them.

-Measures against swatting
+Countermeasures

-In October 2018, the Seattle Police Department took a three-pronged approach to combating swatting: educating 911 dispatchers to identify potential swatting calls, ensuring responding officers are aware of the potential for a hoax situation, and creating an opt-in registry for people who fear that they might become victims of swatting, such as journalists, celebrities, or live streamers.
-Using the registry, these people can provide cautionary information to the police, which will inform officers responding to potential swatting attempts targeted at the victim's address.
+In October 2018, the Seattle Police Department instituted a three-part approach to combating swatting: educating 911 dispatchers to identify fraudulent calls; ensuring that responding officers were aware of the potential for a hoax; and creating an opt-in registry for people who feared that they might become victims of swatting, such as journalists, celebrities, and live streamers.
+Using the registry, these people can provide cautionary information to the police, to inform officers responding to potential swatting attempts that target the victim's address.

-Security reporter Brian Krebs recommends that police departments take extra care when responding to calls received at their non-emergency numbers, or through text-to-speech services (TTY), since these methods are often employed by out-of-area swatters who cannot connect to the regional 911 center.
+Security reporter Brian Krebs recommends that police departments take extra care when responding to calls received at their non-emergency numbers, or through speech synthesis systems, since these methods are often employed by out-of-area swatters who cannot connect to regional 911 centers.

-In September 2019, the Seattle Police Department formed the Swatting Mitigation Advisory Committee, a group of subject matter experts, both community and police representatives.
-The purpose of the committee is to better understand swatting by collecting and analyzing data, formalizing protocols, and advocating for broader awareness and prevention.
-The committee is currently co-chaired by Naveed Jamali and Sean Whitcomb, creator of the anti-swatting registry.
+In September 2019, the Seattle Police Department formed the Swatting Mitigation Advisory Committee, composed of expert community and police representatives.
+Its purpose is to better understand swatting by collecting and analyzing data, formalizing protocols, and advocating broader awareness and prevention.
+It is currently co-chaired by Naveed Jamali and Sean Whitcomb, creator of the anti-swatting registry.

+In June 2023, the FBI announced that it would create a database to track swattings and improve information-sharing among local police agencies.